-- 46. The operation of the solids separation facilities will be documented in a quality control program, which shall monitor the conditions and procedures that ensure the consistent efficiency of solids removals efficiency within the separation process. - 47.
+- (b) The COD load of the wastewater entering and leaving the solid separation device using peer reviewed methods and representative sampling to determine $COD{y,in}$ and $COD{y,out}$; - (c) For each treatment step "j" the amount treated $(M{SS,j,y})$, for the final disposal the amount $(M{SS,final,y})$ will be monitored.
+The characteristics of the disposal site (such as to confirm the applicable value for $MCF{s,final}$) will be validated/verified by the DOE. - 45.
+In case of composting of separated solids, relevant parameters for calculating the project emissions from the composting of the separated solids shall be monitored according to the relevant procedure in AMS-III.F. - 46.
+The operation of the solids separation facilities will be documented in a quality control program, which shall monitor the conditions and procedures that ensure the consistent efficiency of solids removals efficiency within the separation process. - 47.
 Additional parameters, where relevant, shall be monitored as indicated in the tables below.
 The applicable requirements specified in the "General Guidelines for SSC CDM methodologies" (e.g. calibration requirements and sampling requirements) are also an integral part of the monitoring guidelines specified below and therefore shall be referred by the project participants.

-Data / Parameter: P {LT,y} Data unit: Percent Description: Average percent of manure from animal type LT that is delivered to the separation process (%) in year y Source of data: Configuration of manure management systems Measurement procedures (if any): Average percent of total number of animals by type confined in facilities from which manure is being sent through the separator.
+Data / Parameter: Data unit: Percent Description: Average percent of manure from animal type LT that is delivered to the separation process (%) in year y Source of data: Configuration of manure management systems Measurement procedures (if any): Average percent of total number of animals by type confined in facilities from which manure is being sent through the separator.
 In the PDD, project proponents shall describe existing management system and provide a procedure to estimate the parameter.
 Monitoring frequency: Daily records of animal numbers by type.
 QA/QC procedures: Review of project records of electricity use by separation system to verify hours of operation are consistent with validated value of $P{LT,y}$.
-Any comment:
+Any comment: -

-Data / Parameter: EFF {SS,p} Data unit: Percent (kg separated solids/kg influent manure solids).
+Data / Parameter: EFF {SS,p,y} Data unit: Percent (kg separated solids/kg influent manure solids).
 Description: Separation efficiency of the project solids/liquid separation system in removing solids from the influent manure stream (kg separated solids/kg influent solids) (dry matter basis) Source of data: Testing by qualified personnel.

-Measurement procedures (if any): Determined at the time of commissioning (and annually thereafter) by a combination of on-site measurements of flow rates and lab analysis for solids content of the influent manure and liquid effluent streams, and calculated as per equation (3) Accredited lab tests for total solids (%TSInfl) of influent, liquid effluent (%TSLeffl) and separated solids streams.
+Measurement procedures (if any): Determined at the time of commissioning (and annually thereafter) by a simultaneous sampling and lab analysis for total solids content of the influent manure and liquid effluent streams, and calculated as per equation (3).
+Accredited lab tests for total solids (%TSInfl) of influent, liquid effluent (%TSLeffl).
 Laboratories providing testing of manure samples must be accredited in accordance with ISO 17025:2005.
 Required on-site samples and measurements will be done in accordance with procedures set forth by the testing lab and will be designed to achieve an overall outcome with 90%/10% confidence/precision.
 Monitoring frequency: At commissioning of each project activity and annually thereafter.
 QA/QC procedures: Use of accredited testing service with internal QA/QC procedures.
 Annual re-testing separation efficiency confirms on-going performance of separator.
 Review for reasonableness by comparison to industry averages.
-An example reference for industry averages is "Mechanical Liquid- Solid Separation of Livestock Manure, A Literature Review" (Ford and Fleming, 2002) Any comment:
+An example reference for industry averages is "Mechanical Liquid- Solid Separation of Livestock Manure, A Literature Review" (Ford and Fleming, 2002).
+Any comment:

-Data / Parameter: %TS {infl} Data unit: Percent Description: Percent total solids of influent (dry basis) Source of data: Testing of influent manure samples by accredited testing service.
+Data / Parameter: %TS {infl} Data unit: Percent Description: Percent total solids of influent (mass basis) Source of data: Testing of influent manure samples by accredited testing service.
 Measurement procedures (if any): Sampling procedures per instructions from accredited testing service.
 Monitoring frequency: At commissioning of each project activity and annually thereafter.
 QA/QC procedures: Use of accredited testing service with internal QC/QA procedures.
-Any comment: -
+Any comment: